MedEzzedine/HA-AWS-WebApp/README.md

 - **Application Load Balancer:** Accepts HTTP requests from the public internet and redirects the traffic to the auto scaling group in the private subnets.
 - **AWS RDS for MySQL:** A fully managed relational database that offers high availability and redundancy.
 It is placed in the private subnet for security.
 - **Bastion host:** An EC2 instance situated in the public subnet that allows SSH access to the web servers for maintenance and patching.

+## To do
+Planning on adding a CloudFormation template to automate the infrastructure.